MicrosoftDocs/learn/learn-pr/azure/analyze-infrastructure-with-azure-monitor-logs/includes/4-exercise-create-log-queries.md

 1. In the command bar, select **Run** to execute the query, and view the results.
 You can expand each row in the results pane for more information.

-1. Sort the data by time by adding filter to your query.
+1. Sort the data by time by adding a filter to your query.

     ```kusto
     SecurityEvent